GAA-UAM/scikit-fda/docs/modules/exploratory/depth.rst

    skfda.exploratory.depth.BandDepth
    skfda.exploratory.depth.ModifiedBandDepth

-Most of them support multivariate functional data, with more than one dimension on the domain and on the codomain.
+Most of them support functional data with more than one dimension on the :term:`domain` and on the :term:`codomain`.

 Multivariate depths
 ^^^^^^^^^^^^^^^^^^^